brsg/telluride_sensor/README.md

 ## Sensor Reading Events

-Each sensor will emit a sensor reading event message every 2 seconds.
+Each sensor will emit a sensor reading event message every N milliseconds (see @emit_interval_ms in TellurideSensor.Sensors.Sensor).

 Sensor reading values are randomly generated, using a normal / Gaussian distribution, from `mean` and `variance` values that are supplied when a sensor is created.